 Air transport

-- (Photo: European Commission)
+(Photo: European Commission)

 The single market for aviation was created in the 1990s in three steps:

-The first “package” of measures adopted in December 1987 limited the right of governments to object to the introduction of new fares intra-EU traffic.
+The first “package” of measures adopted in December 1987 limited the right of governments to object to the introduction of new fares for intra-EU traffic.

-The second “package” in 1990 allowed greater flexibility over the setting of fares and capacity-sharing.
+The second “package” in 1990 allowed greater flexibility over the setting of fares and capacity sharing.
 It also gave all EU carriers the right to carry an unlimited number of passengers or cargo between their home country and another EU country.

-The “third package” of measures applied as from January 1993 introduced the freedom to provide services within the EU and, in April 1997, the freedom to provide “cabotage”: the right for an airline of one Member State to operate a route within another Member State.
-This single market has been extended to Norway, Iceland and Switzerland in the following years.
-Then in July 2006, the European Commission made a proposal for modifying and simplifying the legal framework for the internal air transport market.
+The “third package” of measures applied as from January 1993 introduced the freedom to provide services within the EU and, in April 1997, the freedom to provide “cabotage” - the right of an airline of one member state to operate a route within another member state.

 The centrepiece of the European Union’s strategy for aviation safety is the European Aviation Safety Agency.